Louis Kronenberger: Writer

-In 1924, Kronenberger began his career at the New York Times.
-In 1926, he became an editor at Boni & Liveright.
-In 1933, he became an editor for Alfred A. Knopf.
+He moved to New York in 1924 and began his career at the New York Times.
+In 1926, he became an editor at Boni & Liveright and in 1933, at Alfred A. Knopf.

-In 1938, he became drama critic for Time, where he continued to 1961.
+In 1938, he became drama critic for Time, where he continued to write until 1961.
 In 1940, William Saroyan listed Kronenberger among the associate editors at Time in the play, Love's Old Sweet Song.
 Starting in 1942, he worked under Whittaker Chambers, who became editor for the "Back of the Book" (1942-1944).
 During this period Time was, according to Chambers, "consistently able and sometimes brilliant, because of a small group of men" that included Kronenberger, T. S. Matthews, James Agee, Robert Fitzgerald, Robert Cantwell, Winthrop Sargeant, John K. Jessup, and Calvin Fixx.
-He continued to work for Time until 1961.

 In 1940, he also served as a critic for PM and worked there until 1948.

 Academic

 Kronenberger was a visiting professor at several universities, including City College of New York, Columbia, Harvard, Berkeley.
-In 1951, at Brandeis, he founded a Department of Theater Arts.
+In 1951, he founded a Department of Theater Arts at Brandeis.

 He was associated with numerous organizations for promoting the arts: Yaddo, Lincoln Center Library-Museum, the National Institute of Arts and Letters, and the American Academy of Arts and Sciences.